Q. I am worried about another outbreak of late blight, after 2009’s epidemic. Can I do anything to prevent tomato disease?

 - At plant-shopping time, buy local (trucked-in seedlings sold at big-box stores were implicated in the spread of the 2009 late blight outbreak) and carefully check seedlings for any spots on stems or leaves.
 Even better, grow your own.

 A. Be vigilant about watching for tomato hornworms and their telltale droppings or first signs of their chewing damage.
-The droppings are easier to see than the green caterpillars, who normally start their eating at the tops of plants.
-Pick them off and destroy them.
+More often than not in my garden I get their cousin the tobacco hornworm, which eats tomato foliage but also Nicotiana and other Solanaceous plants.
+How to tell the two apart.
+The droppings of either are easier to see than the green caterpillars, who normally start their eating at the tops of plants.
+Pick them off and destroy them (unless you have enough tomato or flowering tobacco plants to share with these larval forms of native hawkmoths).

 back to top